sansajn/cube_rain/readme.md

 scons -j4
 ```

-but before we can do it we need to install *glfw3* and *glew* libraries.
+but before we can do it we need to install *glfw3*, *glew* and *scons* libraries.

 > **Note:** in Ubuntu 19.10 use
 >
 > ```sh
-> sudo apt install libglfw3-dev libglew-dev
+> sudo apt install libglfw3-dev libglew-dev scons
 > ```
 >
 > command.

-After successful build, `./cube_rain` command can be used to run demo.
+After successful build, `./cube_rain` command can be used to run sample.